input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

   * Responders SHOULD apply jitter and MAY suppress replies if another adequate `.dif` is seen for the same `.syn` to limit redundant manifests.
 * Prefix depth:
-  * Responders SHOULD select and record prefix_depth per the .dif rules above to keep per-bucket sizes ≲ 64 while depth ≤ 15.
+* Responders SHOULD select and record prefix_depth per the .syn rules above to keep per-bucket sizes ≲ 64 while depth ≤ 14.

 Diagram — Prefix Depth Selection